eMapR/sundial/README.md

         sample:         Generates chip sample polygons using Google Earth Engine and provided shapefile.
         annotate:       Collects image annotations for experiment using sample polygons.
         download:       Downloads image chips for experiment using sample polygons.
-        calculate:      Calculate means and stds for experiment sample.
+        calculate:      Calculate means and stds for experiment sample and verify simple sums
+        index:          Creates indicies for training from chip and anno data.

         fit:            Train model using subset of data from sample.
         validate:       Validate model subset of using data from sample.